-- 1. The following Ground System anomalies/events occurred during this reporting period: - None. - 2.
+- 1. The following Ground System anomalies/events occurred during this reporting period: - On day 079, during the DSS-63 support, turbo decoder lock was lost at 0951z.
+This anomaly resulted in the loss of eight frames of SSR data. - On day 084, during the DSS-43 support, turbo decoder lock was lost intermittently between 0610z and 0729z.
+This anomaly resulted in the loss of 35 frames of SSR data and three frames of real-time telemetry. - On day 085, during the DSS-63 support, turbo decoder lock was lost intermittently between 0807z and 0826z due to rain at the Madrid complex.
+This anomaly resulted in the loss of 10,602 frames of real-time and SSR data.
+See DR# M109982 for more information. - 2.
 The following spacecraft/instrument events occurred during this week.
-The Ahead observatory operated nominally during this week. - On day 355, the 94th momentum dump was executed successfully at 1530z, which imparted an estimated delta V of 0.102 m/sec.
-This was the 13th momentum dump that did not use the IMU.
-After thruster operations completed, there was a 0.36 degree of roll angle error which was dampened out over the next 7.7 minutes.
-Fine pointing stabilized 2.25 minutes after completion of the momentum dump. - The average daily science data return for Ahead was 5.0 Gbits during this week.
+The Ahead observatory operated nominally during this week. - On day 081, the 97th momentum dump was executed successfully at 2030z, which imparted an estimated delta V of 0.101 m/sec.
+This was the 16th momentum dump that did not use the IMU.
+After thruster operations completed, there was a 0.83 degree of roll angle error which was dampened out over the next 14.5 minutes.
+Fine pointing stabilized 2.3 minutes after completion of the momentum dump. - The average daily science data return for Ahead was 6.2 Gbits during this week.